Skip to main content

 Potential Side Effects

-• Iron overload risk in individuals with hemochromatosis due to enhanced absorption
+• Iron overload risk in individuals with hemochromatosis (vitamin C enhances iron absorption)

 Drug & Supplement Interactions